 Generally, black coffee is stronger than a latte because the milk proteins in a latte hush the strength of the espresso.
 The natural sweetness of steamed milk also enhances the flavor of a latte making it more delicious than coffee hence lattes are ideal for coffee beginners.

-A latte uses 2 ounces of espresso unlike filter coffee that can be a full cup of coffee, therefore, a latte has less caffeine than coffee.
+A latte usually uses two ounces of espresso unlike brewed or filter coffee which can be a full cup, therefore, a latte has less caffeine than coffee.

 How To Order A Latte

 When ordering a latte, start with the desired cup size such as large, medium, or small.
 Ask for either regular coffee or decaf and your choice of milk/milk substitute.

 You may want to clarify that you want a hot latte.
 If you wish to sweeten your latte, ask about the available sweeteners and flavors as well as sugar and sugar substitutes.